Can I Use HSA or FSA Funds for Recovery Equipment?

 Tax advantage Triple: contributions pre-tax, growth tax-free, qualified withdrawals tax-free Contributions pre-tax; no investment growth

-LPFSA holders: A Limited-Purpose FSA covers dental and vision only—not recovery equipment.
+LPFSA holders: A Limited-Purpose FSA covers dental and vision only.
 If you have both an HSA and LPFSA, only the HSA applies.

 At a 22% federal marginal rate, every dollar of qualified HSA spending represents roughly that same reduction in effective cost.
-Add state income tax and the savings compound further.
 Per IRS Publication 969, there’s no per-item cap on qualified medical expenses—only on annual contributions.
-The FSA “use it or lose it” rule creates natural year-end urgency for recovery equipment purchases.
+The FSA “use it or lose it” rule creates year-end urgency.

 The IRS Alert Nobody Talks About

 Several online services issue LMNs after a brief questionnaire.
-Services that connect you with clinicians who review your actual medical records are legitimate; services generating template letters without genuine clinical evaluation may not hold up under the March 2024 IRS guidance.
+Services connecting you with clinicians who review your actual medical records are legitimate; template letters issued without genuine clinical evaluation may not hold up under IR-2024-65.
+An LMN from your own treating physician carries significantly lower audit risk — for PEMF, cryotherapy, or any unlisted category, a letter obtained online in minutes is not a defensible audit position.

 How to Submit Your Claim — and Avoid the Most Common Mistakes